zlaast/Project-Euler/README.md

-# Project-Euler
+# Project Euler
-Solutions to Project Euler
+### Solutions to Project Euler

+Visit [Project Euler](https://projecteuler.net/) to see their math and computational challenges.